irohitraj/transit-grant-finder/README.md

 - Grant writers to fund these initiatives
 - Time to research complex federal/state grant programs

-This app takes them from **"we want to fund some AI"** to a **drafted, ready-to-review grant application** in minutes instead of weeks.
+This app takes them from idea to  a **drafted, ready-to-review grant application** in minutes, not weeks.

 ## ✨ Features